vanHeemstraDesigns/CreationsEcosystem/README.md

 # CreationsEcosystem
 Creations Ecosystem

-This repository holds all things related to the design of Creations Ecosystem.
+This repository holds all things related to the design and development of Creations Ecosystem.

 ## Designer